stijn-dejongh/lovecraft_public_domain/raw_converts/rdsj.md

 not at that Time meet him.
 Mr.   Pope   had just compleated his Epilogue to his   Satires
 (the Piece beginning:  "Not twice a Twelvemonth you appear in Print. "), and had arrang'd for its Publication.
-On the very Day it appear'd, there was also publish'd a Satire in Imitation of   Juvenal,   intitul'd  "  London   ", by the then unknown Johnson;   and this so struck the Town, that many Gentlemen of Taste declared, it was the Work of a greater Poet than Mr.   Pope.
+On the very Day it appear'd, there was also publish'd a Satire in Imitation of   Juvenal,   intitul'd" London  ", by the then unknown Johnson;   and this so struck the Town, that many Gentlemen of Taste declared, it was the Work of a greater Poet than Mr.   Pope.
 Notwithstanding what some Detractors have said of Mr.   Pope's   petty Jealousy, he gave the Verses of his new Rival no small Praise;
-and having learnt thro' Mr.   Richardson   who the Poet was, told me &lsquo;that Mr.
+and having learnt thro' Mr.   Richardson   who the Poet was, told me "that Mr.
   Johnson   wou'd soon be   deterré.'

   I had no personal Acquaintance with the Doctor till 1763, when I was presented